AdesisNetlife/croak/README.md

 <img align="right" height="280" src="http://oi44.tinypic.com/f3azc7.jpg" style="float: right" />

-[Grunt][1] is an awesome utility well community adopted to automate tasks and simplify development life time under node.js based projects
+[Grunt][1] is a fantastic utility largely adopted by the community made to automate tasks and simplify development time under node.js based projects

-Croak is just a simple, but featured wrapper for Grunt, that aims to help you to manage and orquestate Grunt tasks and configuration across large and distributed projects, always thinking about saving time and reducing changes impact
+Croak is just a simple, but featured wrapper for Grunt that aims to help you to manage and orchestrate Grunt tasks and configuration across large and distributed projects, always saving time and reducing changes impact

-Croak borns from the need to create an specific solution to abstract all the automation configuration stuff, allowing you to delegate responsabilities in a proper way and sense in your project and developers
+Croak arises from the need to create an specific solution to abstract all the automation configuration stuff and allowing you to delegate responsibilities in a proper way and sense in your project and developers

+### Features

+- Centralizes your project build tasks configuration
+- Orchestrates different tasks configuration
+- Extends or overrides Grunt global tasks configuration from local
+- Provides the same Grunt API and CLI
+- Customizes Grunt run mode from the config file (future `.gruntrc`)
+- Keeps clean your repository without Grunt node packages (in front end projects cases)

 ## Installation

-It's recommended you to install Croak as global package
+Installation of Croak as global package is recommended

 ```shell
 $ npm install -g croak
 ```

-**I need to have Grunt already installed?**
+**Do I need to have Grunt already installed?**

 No, Croak will do it for you.
 `grunt-cli` will be replaced by Croak CLI

 **Can I use the Grunt CLI**

-Of course, it will be avaiable using the `grunt` command
+Of course, it will be avaliable using the `grunt` command

 ```
 $ croak grunt --help